devwdougherty/personal-developer-wiki/README.md

 # Personal Developer Wiki

+Hi!

-This repository represents my efforts to learn and apply some concepts of information technology (programming, software testing, architecture and research).
-It is on a constant process of improvements and validation.
+This repository represents my efforts to learn and apply some concepts of information technology (programming, software testing, architecture, and research).
+It will evolve continuously with new improvements and validation.

 I hope this could help someone just as I was helped when I needed it.

 * [Architecture & Software Engineering](Architecture%20%26%20Software%20Engineering/README.md)